- Bachelor of Public Health

 Apply now to start making an impact on your world.

-The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Health Services and Support.
+The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as second among all universities in New South Wales and the ACT for Health Services and Support.

 Find your why